Spain Dress Code

 Women wear skirts and blouses or dresses.

-Remember that in Spain, how you dress is the one of the most important factor in being hired
+Remember that in Spain, how you dress is one of the most important factors in being hired

 Other Spain Dress Code Info

 We hope that your Spain job search will be successful.
-The Spain dress code is integral part of Spain job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The Spain dress code is an integral part of the Spain job interview because how you dress is one of the most important attributes in not being hired for available jobs.